libxmike/LBridge_Simblee/README.md

 | GPIO 0 / AREF|
 | GPIO 1       |

-+3V is optional, works w/o if Simblee is powered with LiPo while programming, this way you can youe just 4 wires.
++3V is optional, works w/o if Simblee is powered with LiPo while programming, this way you can you can use just 4 wires.